Turkish student at Tufts University is latest Palestinian supporter swept up in US crackdown

 Hamas invaded Israel on Oct.
 7, 2023, in an attack that killed some 1,200 people, mostly civilians.
 Israel's retaliatory offensive has killed over 50,000 people, according to Gaza's Health Ministry, and destroyed much of the enclave.

+Earlier this month, immigration enforcement agents arrested and detained Mahmoud Khalil, a legal U.S. resident and Palestinian activist who played a prominent part in protests at Columbia last year.
+He is now facing possible deportation.

+A University of Alabama student has also been detained by ICE, the university confirmed.
+The Crimson White, the student newspaper, reported that Alireza Doroudi, a doctoral student from Iran studying mechanical engineering, had been detained.
+But neither university nor the newspaper explained why Doroudi had been taken into ICE custody.

-Video obtained by The Associated Press appears to show six people, their faces covered, taking away a shouting Ozturk’s phone as she is handcuffed.
+Video obtained by The Associated Press appears to show six people, their faces covered, taking away a shouting Ozturk’s phone before she is handcuffed.

 “We’re the police,” members of the group are heard saying in the video.